HandCash/handcash-items-example/README.md

 ## Create Items
-You will need a collection id to add the items to for example `6578857e01a833fb337aaa3b`
+You will need a collection id to add the items to `6578857e01a833fb337aaa3b`

 ```javascript